open-mmlab/mmpretrain/docs/tutorials/runtime.md

 ## Customize Workflow

-Workflow is a list of (phase, epochs) to specify the running order and epochs.
-By default it is set to be
+Workflow is a list of (phase, duration) to specify the running order and duration.
+The meaning of "duration" depends on the runner's type.

+For example, we use epoch-based runner by default, and the "duration" means how many epochs the phase to be executed in a cycle.
+Usually, we only want to execute training phase, just use the following config.

 ```python
 workflow = [('train', 1)]
 ```

-Which means running 1 epoch for training.
-Sometimes user may want to check some metrics (e.g. loss, accuracy) about the model on the validate set.
+Sometimes we may want to check some metrics (e.g. loss, accuracy) about the model on the validate set.
 In such case, we can set the workflow as

 ```python